What is whey protein for horses?

 - Horse in heavy work.

-- Pregnant or lactating mares on a forage based diet which needs protein boosting.
+- Pregnant or lactating mares on a forage-based diet that needs protein boosting.